antoniogiacomelli/RK01/README.md

 ## Build Requirements

-- Unlike RK0, which conservatively stays aligned with C99, RK01 requires a C11
+- Unlike RK0, which old-fashioned, stays aligned with C99, RK01 requires at least C11.C11 introduces useful memory-alignment features that would otherwise be cumbersome or infeasible in C99.
-  compiler.
+-
 Required for firmware builds:

-- GNU Make
+- GNU Make (C11/GNU11)
 - `arm-none-eabi-gcc`
 - `arm-none-eabi-objcopy`
 - `arm-none-eabi-size`

-Optional:

-- `qemu-system-arm` for the Cortex-M33 smoke target
-- OpenOCD, `st-flash`, STM32 Programmer CLI or J-Link for STM32F401RE flashing
-- a serial terminal, or `make board-run`, for board UART output

-The Makefile defaults are `ARCH=armv7m`, `PLATFORM=stm32f401re`,
-`APP_EXAMPLE=tiny`, `TARGET=rk01_demo` and `FPU=OFF`.
+-
 ## Quick Start

 Build the default STM32F401RE image: